 Support call time per month

 A lot of data is needed to calculate KPIs.
-To get this data, web applications should generate and store detailed logs (also see "Scale Your Data Collection on the Cloud Like a Champ").
+To get this data, web applications should generate and store detailed logs.

 Log HTTP Data

 When a web browser loads a website or submits a form it sends an HTTP request to the web server.
 This request contains a lot of user data such as IP addresses, browser types, locales, URLs, query strings, and more.
 It should be logged for later analysis.

 Application level data, such as user ID, order ID, or event type, should also be logged.
 In some cases it’s already available in the URL’s query string and is thus logged as part of the HTTP data.
 In case it isn’t, the application should take care of logging this data.